Signed in as:

 It's all about the gaps.

-Being mindful in daily life is not about striving and straining to be mindful; it is about making being mindful a fun and enjoyable thing for your mind to do.
-By checking in every now and then throughout the day and softening/relaxing your body, you will create small gaps in the habitual patterns of your mind and body.
+Being mindful in daily life is not about striving and straining to be mindful; it is about making being mindful a fun activity for your mind to engage in.
+By checking in periodically throughout the day and softening or relaxing your body, you will create small gaps in the habitual patterns of your mind and body.
 With repetition, these gaps of habitual 'mindlessness' will gradually decrease, and your enjoyment of increased mindfulness will increase.
-Through enjoyment of how nice it feels to return to mindfulness, mindful awareness will begin to naturally rest in your body creating a place of safety for your mind from the stresses of daily life.
+Through the enjoyment of how nice it feels to return to mindfulness, mindful awareness will begin to naturally rest in your body, creating a safe space for your mind to escape the stresses of daily life.

 Stress throughout the day.

 You can use the skills you have learnt in Meditation Skill 01 to gradually weaken your experience of stress throughout your day by re-engaging your diaphragm muscle in respiration whenever you notice you are feeling stressed.
-More information can be found in this section of the MIDL Insight Meditation website: Meditation for Anxiety: Reengage Your Diaphragm.
+More information can be found in this section of the MIDL Insight Meditation website: Meditation Skill 00.

 Questions can be submitted at: MIDL Community Reddit Forums.